 Survey data was entered directly into Google Docs and the information transferred to a data sheet which was then analyzed using Statistical Package for Social Sciences (SPSS).
 Descriptive statistics were calculated on regional and site specific data to obtain a general perspective of family or next of kin experiences with long term care services at Western Health.
-All comments were themed and included in this report as well as listed in Appendix B. The following report provides survey results for the Protective Community Residences.
+All comments were grouped by common themes and included in this report as well as listed in Appendix B. The following report provides survey results for the Dr. Charles LeGrow Health Centre.